 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers .

 Since July 2012, there have been regular reports of kidnapping for ransom, including some foreign nationals, mainly in the Beka’a Valley.
-There have been several politically motivated kidnappings of foreign nationals in Beirut and the Beka’a Valley as recently as August 2013.
+There have been several politically motivated kidnappings of foreign nationals in Beirut and the Beka’a Valley.

 For more information about kidnapping, see our Kidnapping threat travel bulletin.